culibraries/documentation/docs/pages/dlp-dev.md

 ## Problems

 1. AWS EFS fileshare
-    * Front end and workers map the same paths
+    * Hyrax front-end and Hyrax-workers did not map uploads to the same path
+    * The Hyrax container(front-end) had uploads in path `/app/samvera/uploadshyrax`
+    * The Hyrax worker container had the uploads int path `/app/samvera/uploads`
+    * This may be fixed with any updates to the Chart.